Visit Christmas movie locations around the world

 5. Die Hard (Beverly Hills, United States)

-There’s plenty of debate about whether this should be considered a Christmas movie, but you don’t need to be a die-hard fan of the film to enjoy a Christmas break in Los Angeles.
-The Nakatomi Plaza building, where John McLean and Hans Gruber face off on Christmas Eve, is actually the 34-storey Fox Plaza in Century City, which is located just a stone’s throw from the magic of Beverly Hills.
+But you don’t need to be a die-hard fan to enjoy a Christmas break in Los Angeles.
+The Nakatomi Plaza building, where John McLean and Hans Gruber face off on Christmas Eve, is the 34-storey Fox Plaza.
+It stands in Century City, just a short distance from Beverly Hills.

 Your Christmas in Beverly Hills should include:

-• The breathtaking light show at the instantly recognisable Beverly Hills Sign and Lily Pond
+- The breathtaking light show at the Beverly Hills Sign and Lily Pond

 6. The Last Holiday (Karlovy Vary, Czech Republic)

-We’re struggling to think of a more idyllic winter destination to live out our ultimate Christmas fantasies than the postcard-perfect town of Karlovy Vary.
-Set on the banks of the Ohře and Teplá rivers in the heart of west Bohemia, this UNESCO World Heritage listed spa resort is the real-life location of the oh-so-elegant Grandhotel Pupp.
+We can’t think of a more perfect winter place for Christmas dreams than the postcard town of Karlovy Vary.
+Set on the banks of the Ohře and Teplá rivers in west Bohemia, this UNESCO-listed spa resort is famous.
+The elegant Grandhotel Pupp is in this real-life setting.

 Your Christmas in Karlovy Vary should include:

-• a relaxing soak in the mineral-rich waters of your chosen spa destination (the town has dozens to choose from, but our favourites include the Elizabeth Spa and the Saunia)
+- A relaxing soak in the mineral-rich waters at your chosen spa (the town has dozens to choose from)

-• a gentle stroll through the historic Colonnade to browse the Christmas markets and sample the local mineral water, which is traditionally served in a delicate porcelain cup.
+- Sample the local mineral water, which is traditionally served in a delicate porcelain cup

 7. The Grinch (Zermatt, Switzerland)

 Even the grinchiest visitors can’t help but fall in love with Zermatt, which feels like the real-life inspiration for Whoville.
-Nestled in a beautiful valley in the Swiss Alps, and overlooked by the distinctive shape of the Matterhorn, this lovely village of chocolate box houses is typically blanketed in soft white snow at Christmastime.
+Nestled in a beautiful valley in the Swiss Alps, this lovely village has chocolate box houses.
+The distinctive Matterhorn overlooks it.
+At Christmastime, soft white snow often blankets the village.

 Your Christmas in Zermatt should include: